Your first-year tip for January: ‘Use apps to boost your performance’

 If you’re looking to make studying more fun, Quizlet allows you to create your own interactive study sets.
-Simply enter your own questions and answers or terms and definitions and you’ll be able to view them in a variety of different formats, such as in flashcards, tests or even a gravity game!
-It’s a great help for courses that require lots of memorization, so if you’re in a major like biology, definitely look into giving it a shot!
+Simply enter your own questions and answers or terms and definitions and you’ll be able to view them in a variety of formats, such as flashcards, tests or even a gravity game!
+It’s a great help for courses that require lots of memorization, so if you’re in a major like biology, definitely give this app a try!

-If the downloads folder on your computer is getting a bit crowded, look into organizing your files on a cloud-based storage service like OneDrive.
+If the downloads folder on your computer is getting crowded, look into organizing your files on a cloud-based storage service like OneDrive.

-As a Concordia student, you are given a free TB (1,000 GB!) of storage on OneDrive through your Office 365 Account.
-This can be a great way to make sure you never accidentally lose a file and always have access to your documents on your phone or tablet.
+As a Concordia student, you're given a free TB (1,000 GB!) of storage on OneDrive through your Office 365 Account.
+It's a great way to make sure you never accidentally lose a file and always have access to your documents on your phone or tablet.

 Alternative: Google Drive

-If you are tired of carrying around five notebooks and considering typing your notes instead, you can download OneNote on your laptop or tablet and takes notes from there!
-Through Office 365 — provided for free by Concordia — it allows you to create digital notebooks with subsections, so you can keep all your notes neat and organized, and also access those notes on all your devices.
+If you're tired of carrying around five notebooks and considering typing your notes instead, you can download OneNote on your laptop or tablet and takes notes from there!
+Through Office 365 — provided for free by Concordia — this app allows you to create digital notebooks with subsections, so you can keep all your notes neat and organized, and also access those notes on all your devices.

 It also has a pen feature that can allow you to make drawings in line with your notes.
 So, if you are a visual learner or have a tablet with a stylus, I highly recommend it!

 We all know that having a healthy mindset is crucial for academic success, so if you need help with managing anxiety, Headspace is a great app to download.